 We are just off Midway Road north of I-635 (LBJ).

 From East and West: From I-635 (LBJ) exit Midway Road.
 Go north on Midway.
 Pass Spring Valley Road and Proton Road is the next traffic light.
 Turn right on Proton Road and continue around the curve to 14325 Proton, on your right.

 From North: From Dallas Tollway, exit Beltline and go west.
 Turn left on Midway.
 Turn left on Proton Road and continue around the curve to 14325 Proton, on your right.

 From South: From Dallas Tollway, exit Spring Valley Road and go west.
 Turn right on Midway.
 Turn right on Proton Road and continue around the curve to 14325 Proton, on your right.

 Sunday morning is varied, everything from shorts and t-shirts to slacks and shirts.
 On a very rare occasion someone might wear a suit.
 Wear whatever feels right to you.

-When you arrive, come right in, if you’d like, say hello to whoever is nearest, grab a snack at the snack table and coffee by the door, and join us for Sunday School down the hall to your left, or for worship in the sanctuary straight back.
+When you arrive, come right in, if you’d like, say hello to whoever is nearest, or come into the sanctuary at the back of the building and wait in prayer.
 Pick up a bulletin at the back of the sanctuary to follow along with the service and fill out a visitor’s card while you are there.